-* SCIENCE NOTES: As discussed by an article from THE ECONOMIST ("Safer Sex", 6 May 2017), the intra-uterine device (IUD) got a bad reputation early on, no thanks to a badly-designed IUD, the Dalkon Shield, that led to uterine infections.
+* SCIENCE NOTES: As discussed by an article from ECONOMIST.com ("Safer Sex", 6 May 2017), the intra-uterine device (IUD) got a bad reputation early on, no thanks to a badly-designed IUD, the Dalkon Shield, that led to uterine infections.
 Now, the IUD is a reliable and safe means of contraception.

 A nongovernmental organization (NGO) named International Partnership for Microcides (IPM) is taking the IUD one big step further, having developed an IUD that not only prevents conception, but guards against HIV.
 The IUD is in the form of a small silicone ring that contains levonorgestrel, a contraceptive, and dapivirine, an anti-HIV drug.

 The IUD is primarily targeted at the developing world, where there's a demand both for contraceptives and for defenses against HIV.
 The IUD is inexpensive and discreet; a woman can use it without her partner knowing about it, which is big deal in places where there's a bias against contraceptives.
 Initial trials are only focusing on safety; efficacy trials are somewhere down the road.